BLCM/bl3mods/Apocalyptech/gameplay_changes/README.md

 - **Infinite Slide** - Makes the duration of your character's slide effectively infinite.
 - **Movement Speed Cheats** - Move faster!
+- **No Hidden Eridium** - Alters the Eridium spawns which require Mysterious Amulet to just be normal Eridium clusters/jars instead.
 - **NVHM Gamestage Follows Level** - Makes the game follow your character level in Normal/PT1/NVHM, as it does during TVHM and Mayhem.
 - **Unlock DLC3 Tech** - Unlocks Coresploders, Traitorweed, and Telezappers